PixelVengeur/pixelvengeur.github.io/_posts/2024-04-07-truenas-and-active-directory.md

    - `x-systemd.automount` mounts the share at boot
    - `_netdev` delays the mount operation until network is operational
    - `dirmode` is the decimal permission mask that will be applied to the mount folder
-   - `uid` specifies the UID of the userowner of the folder
+   - `uid` specifies the UID of the user owner of the folder
    - `gid` would specify the GID of the group owner of the folder
       - If you run containers, make sure the owner of the folder has the same UID as the container that will need to `rw` to the folder.
 Some apps need `rw` access to the share, so if your container runs as user 1000 (by default) but `root` (UID 0) owns the folder, it might not be able to write to it.
 If none is specified, it defaults to UID=0 GID=0, thus `root root`.